9-1-pursuit/project-budgeting-app/README.md

 ## Overview

+- Follow the instructions to meet the criteria for this project.
+Use Images in these instructions as a reference only.
 - Use Express to build a back-end.
 - Use `create-react-app` to build a front-end.
 - Connect the back-end and the front-end.